-Mr. Terriss, in the part of Némours, will on this occasion make his first appearance at the theatre since his return from America.
-Mr. Sydney Grundy's Esther Sandraz will be produced at the ST. JAMES'S to-night, with Mrs. Langtry in the leading character.
+Mr. Terriss, in the part of Nemours, will on this occasion make his first appearance at the theatre since his return from America.

+Mr. Sydney Grundy's Esther Sandraz will be produced at the St. James's to-night, with Mrs. Langtry in the leading character.

 Three short pieces will constitute the bill at the next Wednesday's matinée at the HAYMARKET.
 Among these a dramatic sketch by Miss Clo.
-Graves based upon the life, or rather, the death, of Deded the state of the state of the attendent.
+Graves based upon the life, or rather, the death, of

 Rachel the great French actress, will be entirely new; the others will be The Balladmonger, in which Mr. Beerbohm-Tree will again play Gringoire, and Mr. Gilbert's Comedy and Tragedy, in which Miss Julia Neilson is to play Miss Mary Anderson's original part.